rusi/RRULE-to-EKRecurrenceRule/README.md

 # RRULE-to-EKRecurrenceRule

-RRULE-to-EKRecurrenceRule is the easiest way to transform a RRULE string representation ([RFC 2445](http://www.ietf.org/rfc/rfc2445.txt)) into an [EKRecurrenceRule](http://developer.apple.com/library/ios/#documentation/EventKit/Reference/EKRecurrenceRuleClassRef/Reference/Reference.html). **'EKRecurrenceRule+RRULE'** is an Objective-C category which adds a new initializer to the EKRecurrenceRule class.
+RRULE-to-EKRecurrenceRule is the easiest way to transform a RRULE string representation (~~[RFC 2445](http://www.ietf.org/rfc/rfc2445.txt)~~ [RFC5545](http://tools.ietf.org/html/rfc5545)) into an [EKRecurrenceRule](http://developer.apple.com/library/ios/#documentation/EventKit/Reference/EKRecurrenceRuleClassRef/Reference/Reference.html). **'EKRecurrenceRule+RRULE'** is an Objective-C category which adds a new initializer to the EKRecurrenceRule class.
 EKRecurrenceRule is available in iOS 4.0 and later and needs the EventKit framework.

+In addition, "nextDate" API function is added to EKRecurrenceRule that returns the next date based on the specified recurrence rules.

 ## Getting Started

 - Download RRULE-to-EKRecurrenceRule and play with the included Xcode project.
 - Copy **'EKRecurrenceRule+RRULE.h'** and **'EKRecurrenceRule+RRULE.m'** into your own Xcode project.
+- Copy **'EKRecurrenceRule+NextDate.h'** and **'EKRecurrenceRule+NextDate.m'** into your own Xcode project.
 - Add `#import "EKRecurrenceRule+RRULE.h"` to all files you would like to use RRULE-to-EKRecurrenceRule.
+- Add `#import "EKRecurrenceRule+NextDate.h"` to all files you would like to use EKRecurrenceRule nextDate.

 ## Example